chitezh/woocommerce_states_places/README.md

  * 🇪🇸 Spain
  * 🇱🇰 Sri Lanka
  * 🇹🇳 Tunisia
+ * 🇹🇷 Turkey
  * 🇦🇪 United Arab Emirates
  * 🇺🇾 Uruguay
  * 🇻🇪 Venezuela
+ * 🇻🇳 Vietnam
  * *Do you want to add your country here?*<br>[Help us extending this list adding your country](https://github.com/chitezh/woocommerce_states_places/tree/master/templates).

+## Plugin Demo Site

+If you want to see the plugin in action, follow the steps below:

+1. Visit the **plugin demo site**: https://statesandcitieswc.ml/
+2. Select a **sample product** from the list.
+3. Go to the **Checkout** to interact with available country locations.

 ## Available filter hooks